AnicetNgrt/flore1/README.md

 ```
 ![enter image description here](https://imgur.com/PNXPVtc.png)
 Hey, that's me ! *(I feel like I will hate myself for taking this picture in a few years)*
+As you can see, the originaly 1024*1024px picture got quite resized ! .jpg files almost never downscale without ugly artifacts everywhere.
+But it is the `pillow` library that deals wi

  #  <a name="doc"></a>Documentation
  The flore1 module has 3 top level classes located in `flore1/flore1.py`: